charlesfrye/katacoda-scenarios/keras-perceptron/steps/03_perceptron-start.md

 and we say that one _epoch_ has passed.
 `Keras` will stop training our model once enough epochs have passed.

+If you'd like to view the outputs in a graphical interface, courtesy of `wandb`, click the link with the rocket next to it near the top of the output or, once the run has finished, the link in the final line of the output.

 How well is the algorithm doing?
 (Hint: look at the accuracy).
 How well do you think you might do by guessing randomly?
 What about by always guessing 0?